thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/t2-leadership-project-recommendations.md

-#T1 Leadership Project Recommendation for T2
+# T1 Leadership Project Recommendation for T2

-##General recommendations:
+## General recommendations

 - Clear messaging early on
 - Grade aims in onboarding form for team splits